django-auth-ldap/django-auth-ldap/docs/source/reference.rst

     .. method:: __init__(member_attr, name_attr='cn')

-        * ``member_attr``: The attribute on the group object that contains a list of member DNs. 'member' and 'uniqueMember' are common examples.
+        :param str member_attr: The attribute on the group object that contains a list of member DNs. 'member' and 'uniqueMember' are common examples.

 .. class:: NestedMemberDNGroupType